nakkht/pgu.dev/_posts/2020-04-06-rust-borrowing.md

 }
 ```

-The following error messages will appear as expected:
+The following error messages will appear as expected as no two mutable references are allowed:

 ```html
 error: src/main.rs:5: cannot borrow `vec` as mutable more than once at a time